 Selecting the top ten from Tallinn’s many attractions seems like an impossible feat, but we’ve given it a shot!
 Our list ranges from heritage sites unique in the whole world to fascinating museums and neighborhoods.

-The streets, passages, and courtyards of the Old Town
+The streets, courtyards, and walls of Tallinn’s Old Town

-The number one attraction of Tallinn is undoubtedly the Old Town, a UNESCO World Heritage Site with a unique medieval atmosphere.
-Take time to walk along the narrow cobbled streets, admire the centuries-old architecture, and peek into the hidden courtyards and passages – in many you’ll find a romantic café, a lovely shop, or a secret garden.
+Tallinn’s number one attraction is undoubtedly the UNESCO World Heritage-listed Old Town, with its medieval ambience and exceptionally well-preserved street network and city walls.
+Take your time and stroll along the narrow, cobbled streets, admire the centuries-old architecture, climb towers, and peek into mysterious courtyards and archways – some of which hide romantic cafés, cute shops, or secret gardens.